hasidima/dotfiles/docs/grep.md

 just add this to the begining of the grep command

-# List file online once in the search
+# List file once in the search
 option -m1

 # grep with logical AND and OR operators